robertofalk/dhbw-idp/README.md

 Each group implements their part in isolation and merges it into a shared repository.
 After integration, the full IDP system is available to all teams for use in their own distributed apps.

+TODO: Ensure the interaction / contract between components by using unittests.

 ### Constraints
 - UI is fixed (shared login and user management screen)
 - Each group must work independently and use Git